Church of St. Stanislaus, Bishop and Martyr (Buffalo, New York): Present day

-In 2009 Thaddeus Bocianowski was named only the seventh pastor of the historic parish.
+In 2009, Thaddeus Bocianowski was named the seventh pastor of the historic parish.
 As part of the Roman Catholic Church's ongoing downsizing campaign, the church was re-designated "a shrine to St. Stanislaus and all Polish martyrs" and a Polish cultural center on October 11, 2009, ostensibly due to the declining populace, which had impacted attendance at the church.
-In 2008, the school on Wilson street was closed after enrollment fell to only 75.
-The school had lasted 127 years and was staffed by Felician sisters for its entire history.
+In 2008, the school on Wilson Street was closed after enrollment fell to only 75.
+The school had lasted 127 years and had been staffed by Felician sisters for its entire history.